S-Lehmann/uppyyl-observation-matcher-experiments/README.md

 Then install the package with the following command:

 ```
-python3.8 -m pip install -e <project_folder>/uppyyl-observation-matcher-experiments/
+python3.8 -m pip install -e ./uppyyl-observation-matcher-experiments/
 ```

+**NOTE:**
+Out of the box, the experiments will be executed only for the example model developed in the journal article.
-NOTE: Some experiments used a subset of the benchmark models included in the official [Uppaal](https://www.uppaal.org/) distribution.
+Some experiments also used a subset of the benchmark models included in the official [Uppaal](https://www.uppaal.org/) distribution.
-Initially, the experiments will only be executed for the example model developed in the journal article.
 To use the Uppaal demo model suite, copy the `2doors.xml`, `bridge.xml`, `fischer.xml`, `fischer-symmetry.xml`, `interrupt.xml`, `train-gate.xml`, and `train-gate-orig.xml` models to `./res/uppaal_demo_models`.
 Furthermore, for the case-study-based models, copy the `csmacd2.xml` model (converted from [csma_input_02](https://www.it.uu.se/research/group/darts/uppaal/benchmarks/csma/csma_input_02.ta) to `xml` with Uppaal) and the `tdma.xml` model (described in detail in [[LP97]](https://www.it.uu.se/research/group/darts/papers/texts/lp-prfts97.pdf)) to `./res/uppaal_demo_models/case-study`.
 In the `fischer.xml` and `fischer-symmetry.xml` models, change the value of the variable `N` to 3.